Should You Be Running Your Air Conditioner All Day?

 Thermostat

-On the other hand, if you set your thermostat to a higher temperature, the ac will easily achieve the required temperature.
-And this will give the compressor a rest time between cycles.
+On the other hand, if you set your thermostat to a higher temperature, the AC will easily achieve the required temperature.
+This will give the compressor a rest time between cycles.

 When you are using an undersized compressor